-When fluids have been administered, remove the needle and hold gentle pressure on the site for one or two minutes.
-You may see some of the fluid leaking out of the needle hole, but this is normal and won't cause any problems
+5. Once the fluids have been administered, remove the needle and hold gentle pressure on the site for one or two minutes.
+You may see some of the fluid leaking out of the needle hole, but this is normal and won't cause any problems.

 The amount of fluid you should give depends upon the severity of dehydration.
 Your veterinarian will tell you how much fluid to give.
 Try not to exceed 100 milliliters per site unless directed by your veterinarian.
 If your pet needs 200 mls of fluid every 3 days, you should give 100 mls in one area, remove the needle and place the needle a little further down on the back and give the second dose of 100 mls.